 - Thank you is all I have to say.
 I’ve been frustrated for quite some time during my education because there was a lack of interest in teaching some of the things that truly matter most in life.
 I feel that this class and the professors are exactly what need to be introduced into education.
 There are so many things that go untaught; it really is a shame.
 Push this as far as you can go.
 Seriously, you’re onto something big.
 I wish you all the success you deserve with this course.
 I think the course is a great idea, and a breath of fresh air from my daily class schedule.

 - Mapping my life has been a very insightful exercise in getting to know myself and others.
 I believe that the power of this course is in the teaching of self-reflection and the questioning behind my life.
-Before I took this course I was able to think about where I wanted my life to go, but using the life map allowed me to solidify all of my ideas and thoughts on paper.
+Before I took this course I was not able to think about where I wanted my life to go, but using the life map allowed me to solidify all of my ideas and thoughts on paper.
 Now I am able to constantly go back and reflect on these issues, revise and add to them, and expand on them to keep mapping myself.
 Life in the mazeway is hard, but it becomes much easier once you have a solid understanding of who you are and where you want to go.
 I have recommended this class to everyone that I know that is still in Drexel, and I hope they can experience this the same way I have.
 Tony Parratto and Wes Shumar have put together a brilliant class and I look forward to keeping in touch with them to see how it has educated other well-rounded and thoughtful students.

 - During two previous terms at Drexel, I was lucky enough to take two classes with Professor Wesley Shumar: Map Your Life and Social Mapping.
 Those classes helped me reflect on the major elements and institutions that contribute to society, as well as my own way of thinking and how I can begin to think beyond my own perspective.
 As a result of the success I found in the previous courses, I decided to pursue Tony Parrotto’s learning trifecta and register for MetaVisioning to gain even more clarity on those taken-for-granted aspects in life.
 It is safe to say I was not let down.
 Similar to Life Mapping and Social Mapping, Metavisioning has truly opened my mind up to the way I see the world.
 It is important to note that every human being experiences life in a different way.
 We see, understand, and interpret the same situations differently based upon how we grew up and what we have gone through.
 In essence, our perception is reality.
 It is both freeing and captivating to come to this realization after being a part of Professor Shumar’s classes.